AndreaCossu/MultipleFindReplace/README.md

 HOW TO USE:

-If all the files are formatted as indicated, all you have to do is to copy the path of your files in the Python code.
+If all the files are formatted as indicated, all you have to do is copy the path of your files in the Python code.

 findlistpath='/path/of/listf'
 replacelistpath='/path/of/listr'